Order Matters: 3D Shape Generation from Sequential VR Sketches: Evaluation on Free-Hand Sketches

 \section{Evaluation on Free-Hand Sketches}

-All training and evaluation sketches in our benchmark are drawn while visualizing a reference 3D model in VR.
-This setup is required because supervision and evaluation depend on access to a ground-truth shape.
-However, real creative workflows often involve \emph{free-hand} sketching, \ie users draw without any reference model.
-This raises an important question: \emph{Can a model trained primarily on synthetic and reference-guided sketches generalize to free-hand inputs?}

-To evaluate this, we collected a set of free-hand VR sketches drawn by annotators without any reference shape.
-Qualitative results in \cref{fig:suppl_freehand} show that despite clear stylistic and geometric differences from the training sketches, our model produces coherent, detailed, and semantically meaningful shapes that align well with the intent expressed in the free-hand inputs.
+We provide additional illustrations for reconstruction of sketches drawn without references in \cref{fig:suppl_freehand}.
+We observe that despite clear stylistic and geometric differences from the training sketches, our model produces coherent, detailed, and semantically meaningful shapes that align well with the intent expressed in the free-hand inputs.
+By contrast, Luo~\etal~\cite{luo20233d} generalizes poorly and tends to overfit to certain shape priors.
 These findings indicate that the model has learned a robust sketch-to-shape mapping rather than overfitting to the constraints of reference-guided drawing.